 - All Inclusive

-We leave Lima and drive south along the desert coast to the city of Ica.
+This morning we depart from Lima and drive south along the desert coast to the city of Ica.
 Here we tour the Regional Museum, which houses a wealth of ancient coastal artefacts, notably some very fine pots from both the Paracas and Nazca cultures.
 Ica is a fertile agricultural area and produces some of Peru’s best wine.
 Later in the afternoon we continue south to the modern town of Nazca.

 Our day begins with a drive across the desert to the extensive Nazca ceremonial centre of Cahuachi.
 Featuring some 40 mounds that originally formed the bases to mud brick structures, Cahuachi is thought to have been a pilgrimage site, maintained by a small permanent population but visited at certain ritually important times of the year by people from throughout the Nazca area.
 After lunch back in the town, we visit the Antonini Archaeological Museum, which houses an extensive collection of Nazca material, including pots, some intriguing architectural models and Nazca mummies, remarkably well preserved in the dry coastal environment.

 First thing in the morning we have the opportunity to fly over the Nazca Lines in a small plane.
 This is purely optional, but for those who decide to go it is a remarkable experience and the best way to gain an appreciation of the scale and extent of these extraordinary pre-Columbian ‘geoglyphs’.
 We return to our hotel for breakfast before heading on south to the coastal site of Puerto Inka, a little visited but extensive and important ancient port, from where in Inca times coastal products were shipped to Cuzco along a road that is still visible heading off into the interior.
 We have a late lunch here before investigating elements of this very unusual place that has wonderful views across the Pacific Ocean.